peturs15/Jertep/docs/AdministrationManual.md

 If you use windows, go to [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre7u9-downloads-1859586.html) there are instructions on how to install it.

-If you use Mac or Linux go to [Homebrew](http://brew.sh) and copy the Url and run in the Terminal.
+If you use Mac or Linux go to [Homebrew](http://brew.sh) and copy the url and run in the terminal.
 You also need to do the following:
  - brew tap caskroom/cask
  - brew install brew-cask